cakephp/docs/en/appendices/3-6-migration-guide.rst

   to prevent token reuse between users/sessions.
 This changes the value of security tokens and will cause forms created in earlier versions of CakePHP to fail validation in 3.6.
+* Pagination now allows sorting on multiple fields across all pages.
+Previously only the first page could be sorted by more than one column.
+Furthermore, sort conditions defined in the query string are *prepended* to the default order parameters now instead of fully replacing the default ordering.

 ORM
 ========